mikeaag/bashconfig/README.md

 _NOTE: Enter the full path to your `bashrc` folder, *without* a trailing slash_

+### Step 4

+Run `source ~/.bashrc`

+## Features

+Easily split up your bash aliases into multiple files, and have them automatically loaded.

+Automatically load all `.bashrc_*` files within your `configDir`

+Add comments to your aliases which can be output to help you remember all your commands

 ## Debug mode

 By default, debug mode is turned on.